louisdtb/Trillo-react-project/README.md

 This project sought to rebuild Jonas' project in React, thus giving it more functionality.

-The styling and layout from Jonas' project are kept with modifications:
+The styling and layout from Jonas' project are kept but with modifications:

 - Colors and logo are changed from tones of pink to blue and gold
 - Nav items use React Router to display different pages